camdowney/neutro/README.md

 ### uid
 Component functions additionally receive a UID by default.
 These may be used for maintaining unique components, such as by using them in query aggregation.

-#### Example
-The below example allows a component to query and interact with the HTML it outputs.
+The below code allows a component to query and interact with the HTML it outputs.

 ```js
 export default function Component({ uid }) {